INSTRUCTOR & RESEARCHER

 The Estey Centre Journal of International Law and Trade Policy (2008)

-In this article we highlight the anticompetitive nature of antidumping (AD) legislation.
+In this article, we highlight the anticompetitive nature of antidumping (AD) legislation.
 Antidumping legislation was set up to protect domestic firms from predatory pricing by foreign firms.
 We argue that protecting highly concentrated industries drastically reduces competition at home.
-In cases where the industry consists only of one or two firms, import restriction may breed monopolies at the expense of domestic consumers.
-This article looks at cases filed by the agriculture sector, and at the market concentration of industries in this sector, to illustrate the above possibility.
+In cases where the industry consists only of one or two firms, import restrictions may breed monopolies at the expense of domestic consumers.
+This article looks at cases filed by the agriculture sector and at the market concentration of industries in this sector to illustrate the above possibility.
 We study the case of fresh tomatoes in detail to further demonstrate the anticompetitive nature of AD legislation.
 We show the effect of AD legislation on imports, as well as the change in the Lerner index in the fresh tomato industry.

 (with Horatiu Rus and Shinan Kassam),

 Global Economy Journal (2008)

 In this paper, we analyze whether U.S. Anti-Dumping (AD) duties in the agricultural sector are effective in restricting trade.
 More specifically, does the imposition of an antidumping duty restrict imports of the named commodity, or is there a diversion in the supply of imports from countries named in the petition to countries not named in the antidumping petition?
 We find that AD duties have had a significant impact on the imports of agricultural commodities from the countries named in the petition.
 However, our results also indicate that, unlike the manufacturing sector in the US, there was little trade diversion towards countries not named in the AD petition.
 Our results indicate that AD is a plausible protectionist policy in the Agriculture sector.